SLASSCOM/slasscom-data-analytics-curriculum/regression-analysis/01-introduction-regression-anlaysis.md

 ## Lesson 2

-> Interpreters & dynamic programming
+> Objectives of regression and uses of regresion

 <dl>
 <dt>Self Learning Duration</dt>